gptilt/datasets/README.md

 The `ultimate` tier `events` dataset contains enriched events from a selection of matches from the Riot Games API.
 This dataset was specifically designed for time series analysis, with all events being timestamped and providing improved (compared to the `basic` tier `events` dataset) contextual information about every event.

-Currently, the dataset can be found in the following sizes:
+Currently, the dataset can be found in the following variants:

-- [Over `10M` events from `10K` Challenger matches](https://huggingface.co/datasets/gptilt/lol-ultimate-events-challenger-15m), includes over 15M events from ranked matches with at least one challenger player.
+- [Over `10M` events from `10K` Challenger matches](https://huggingface.co/datasets/gptilt/lol-ultimate-events-challenger-10m), includes over 10M events from ranked matches with at least one challenger player.
 Events are enriched with pregame context (player champions), and up-to-date game state context (inventories, corrected levels).
 The 10 largest regions are included.

-- *SOON* `100k` Challenger matches, includes ~150M events from ranked matches with at least one challenger player.
+### Snapshot

+The `ultimate` tier `snapshot` dataset contains snapshots from a selection of matches from the Riot Games API.
+This dataset was specifically designed for isolated estimation/classification, namely win probability estimation, with all the relevant game state information included.

+Currently, the dataset can be found in the following variants:

+- [Snapshots at 15 minutes events from `10K` Challenger matches](https://huggingface.co/datasets/gptilt/lol-ultimate-snapshot-challenger-15min).
+Events were enriched with pregame context (player champions), and up-to-date game state context (inventories, corrected levels), then a snapshot at 15 minutes was taken.
 The 10 largest regions are included.

 ## Getting Started